Arche

 Overview

 Arche is a yield infrastructure protocol built on Ethereum.
-At its core is arUSD — a yield-bearing stablecoin backed 1:1 by USDC.
+At its core is arUSD — a yield-bearing stablecoin fully backed by USDC.
 When you deposit USDC into the Arche vault, you receive arUSD, a composable ERC-4626 token that appreciates in value as the underlying strategies generate returns.

 The protocol is designed around a single principle: maximize risk-adjusted yield on stablecoins without sacrificing liquidity or transparency.
 There are no lock-ups, no withdrawal delays, and no hidden mechanics.
 Every contract is on-chain and verifiable.